 The first challenge for strength is the availability of high-quality recycled fiber raw materials.
 The quality of the furnish has a direct impact on the board producers’ ability to build mechanical strength in the recycled board.

-“This is a major challenge in recycled board production in Europe today, and the downward trend of recycled fiber quality is starting to be visible in other regions as well.
-There are less virgin fiber materials coming into the recycling process e.g. due to the decreasing consumption of printing and writing papers, and together with the increasing number of cycles in the fiber recycling, the raw material quality deteriorates,” says Mikko Virtanen, Manager, Applications & Marketing, Pulp & Paper at Kemira.
+“This has been a major challenge in recycled board production in Europe for some time, and the downward trend of recycled fiber quality is visible in other regions as well.
+There are less virgin fiber materials coming into the recycling process and together with the increasing number of cycles in the fiber recycling, the raw material quality deteriorates,” says Mikko Virtanen, Sr. Manager, Market Development, Packaging & Hygiene Solutions EMEA at Kemira.

 To compensate for the weaker fibers, the recycled board producers are forced to add higher quality fibers to their furnish, maintain extra sheet grammage or use more strength aids such as starch.
 This can quickly add to the production cost, hurting profitability and competitiveness in the market.